MarcinOrlowski/octoprint-monitor/docs/troubles.md

 ### Widget stuck in "Connecting" state ###

 In most cases this means that widget is not configred correctly.
-Either you haven't done this yet or configuration you provided is incorrect (i.e. wrong API key, incorrect API URL).
+Most likely configuration is incorrect, be it API access URL or API key.
 In either case, please press right mouse button over installed widget, then select "Configure OctoPrint Monitor..." form context menu and make sure your config is right.
 Widget will automatically continue once correct settings are applied.